-The changes in the carrying amount of goodwill related to each reportable segment for the three months ended July 28, 2012 were as follows:
+The changes in the carrying amount of goodwill related to each reportable segment for the six months ended October 27, 2012 were as follows:

-Liv e Events Commercial Transportation Total Balance as of April 28, 2012: \$ 2,435 \$ 741 \$ 171 \$ 3,347 Foreign currency translation (14) (12) (5) (31) Balance as of July 28, 2012: \$ 2,421 \$ 729 \$ 166 \$ 3,316
+I Live Events Commercial Transportation Total Balance as of April 28, 2012: \$ 2,435 \$ 741 \$ 171 \$ 3,347 Foreign currency translation (5) (4) (2) (11) Balance as of October 27, 2012: \$ 2,430 \$ 737 \$ 169 \$ 3,336

-We perform an analysis of goodwill on an annual basis as of the first business day of our third quarter of each year and more frequently if circumstances warrant.
+We perform an analysis of goodwill on an annual basis.
 We last performed this analysis as of October 30, 2011.
 The result of that analysis indicated that no goodwill impairment existed as of that date.
+We are presently in the process of completing this annual analysis based on the goodwill amount as of the first business day of our third quarter.

 We face a number of risks to our business which can adversely impact cash flows in each of our business units and cause a significant decline in the fair values of each business unit.
 This decline could lead to an impairment of goodwill in some or all of our business units.
-Certain events, such as a worsening trend of orders and sales without a corresponding way to preserve future cash flows or a significant decline on our stock price, could cause a further impairment in goodwill.
+Certain events, such as a worsening trend of orders and sales without a corresponding way to preserve future cash flows or a significant decline in our stock price, could cause a further impairment in goodwill.